 One key feature to realize here is that this motherboard features the premium Intel chipset, the Z390.
 The benefit of this chipset is that it is overclock friendly.

-Therefore, if you plan to tweak your processor or your RAM, then the powerful VRMs here will make sure your system remains stable.
+Therefore, if you plan to tweak your processor or your RAM, then the powerful 10+2 VRM design here will make sure your system remains stable.

-Other than that, it offers 1 x M.2 slots and support for 128 GB of RAM across its 4 x DIMM slot.
-One drawback is that 1 x M.2 slot.
+Other than that, it offers 1 x M.2 slot and support for 128 GB of RAM across its 4 x DIMM slot.
+One drawback is that it only has 1 x M.2 slot.
 However, it offers an ample 6 x SATA 3 ports.
-It makes up for that flaw by featuring a whole lot of PCIE X1 slot i.e four of them .
+It makes up for that flaw by featuring a whole lot of PCIE X1 slot i.e three of them .

 So in short, if you are sticking with older gen Intel CPUs and want to overclock them, then this is the best motherboard under $150.